moira-alert/doc/source/user_guide/efficient.rst

 .. image:: ../_static/delete_metric.png
    :alt: delete unused metrics

-Every metric is in this state at first.
+In the beginning every metric is in this state.
 You will receive one NODATA -> OK notification when the first data point arrives.

 Moira will send you reminders every 24 hours if some of your metrics remain in this state.